ibm-cloud-docs/hs-crypto/regions.md

 geographic area where your {{site.data.keyword.hscrypto}} requests are handled and processed.
 To learn more, see [Locations, tenancy, and availability](/docs/hs-crypto?topic=hs-crypto-ha-dr#availability).

+Currently, the `us-south` and `us-east` regions are enabled with recovery crypto units by default, which means, when a service instance is provisioned in either regions, you are enabled with the option to back up your master keys in the recovery crypto units located in both regions.
+For details, see [Introducing service instance initialization modes](/docs/hs-crypto?topic=hs-crypto-initialize-instance-mode#instance-initialization-recovery-crypto-unit).
+{: note}

 ## Connectivity options
 {: #connectivity-options}